 It’s important to plan ahead for this eventuality because care is expensive.
-Currently, a residential home costs around £29,250 a year on average.
+According to PayingForCare1 a residential home can cost around £29,270 a year on average.
 If nursing care is required, that figure can easily rise to over £39,300 a year2.
 And this doesn’t include personal expenses such as hairdressing and therapies, or trips out.

-Even the average cost of care at home is £17.57 a hour2.
+Even the average cost of care at home is £17.57 a hour3.
 So just two hours of daily assistance in your own home could amount to more than £12,826 a year.